-Qentelli has worked with some of the world’s largest companies to implement DevOps practices and CI/CD in the cloud.
+Qentelli has provided DevOps solutions to some of the world’s largest companies.
 We have pioneered usage of DevSecOps, Performance Engineering, CloudOps in these engagements.

 Qentelli has a suite of accelerators such as MoBe (Mobile and Beyond) for all the device access and automation, FAST (Framework for Automated Software Testing), AiR (Artificial Intelligence for remediation across the DevOps value chain), TED (Test Engineering Dashboard) and others that provide advantage to CloudOps initiatives by collecting data from various data sources and derive actionable insights to improve processes, provide predictions for incidents and auto-healing broken processes and get a complete view of functional and non-functional test results.